Global Programs: Naxos, Greece | Course Details

 Modern Greek (CRN:10380)

-This three week course is designed for students with little or no prior knowledge of Modern Greek and is aimed at developing the ability to speak Greek, to understand spoken Greek and comprehend and extract information from written texts, within a specific framework of topics and functions.
-Through a variety of resources, the students will be given the opportunity to learn something about Greece and get a glimpse of Greek culture and the customs of Greek people.
+Designed for students with little or no prior knowledge of Modern Greek, this course is aimed at developing the ability to speak and understand spoken Greek.
+Focus is also on comprehending and extracting information from written texts within a specific framework of topics and functions.
+Students are provided an immersive experience into Greek culture and customs.

 Delos and Mykonos

-Delos and Mykonos offer archaeological sites revealing the 3000 years history of the island.
-The birthplace of Artemis and Apollo, the Greek island of Delos was a major sacred site for the ancient Greeks, second in importance only to Delphi.
+The birthplace of Artemis and Apollo, the island of Delos was a major sacred site for the ancient Greeks, second in importance only to Delphi.
 Mykonos displays the special architecture of the Cyclades and the transformation of Greece over the millennia.
-It is an ideal setting for discussion on adaptation and the challenges and opportunities for Greece in the modern era.
+Offering 3000 year old archaeological sites, Delos and Mykonos are an ideal setting for discussion on adaptation, and the challenges and opportunities for Greece in the modern era.